Logo

 Steinhaus [St20] has proved this is false whenever $A$ is a finite set.

-This conjecture is known in many special cases (but, for example, it is is open when $A=\{1,1/2,1/4,\ldots\}$.
+This conjecture is known in many special cases (but, for example, it is open when $A=\{1,1/2,1/4,\ldots\}$, which is Problem 94 on Green's open problems list).
 For an overview of progress we recommend a nice survey by Svetic [Sv00] on this problem.
+A survey of more recent progress was written by Jung, Lai, and Mooroogen [JLM24].

 OPEN